demianzenkov/RPi-Smart-Assistant/readme.md

 # RPi Smart Assistant

-Welcome to RPi Smart Assistant, an innovative voice assistant SDK designed for embedded systems and beyond.
+Welcome to RPi Smart Assistant, a voice assistant SDK designed for embedded systems and beyond.
 This Python-based toolkit enables seamless integration of advanced voice recognition and processing capabilities into your projects.
 Whether you're building a smart home device, an interactive kiosk, or experimenting with AI, RPi Smart Assistant offers a versatile and powerful solution.

 Key Features:

 - Wake-word detection with Porcupine
 - Speech-to-intent processing using Rhino
 - Offline text-to-speech capabilities with Vosk
 - Advanced conversational AI with ChatGPT integration